Makeup Tips for Gray Hair

 Makeup artist and beauty mogul Bobbi Brown says, “Blush adds a healthy look to your skin, so don’t skip it.
 A cream formula is always better for dry skin since it doesn’t settle in lines, but pass on anything with sparkles.”

-I have a couple of cream blush faves, which you can check out here, but for the sake of driving big impact with as few products as possible, I’m going to recommend a multi-stick.
+And I agree, it’s cream blush all the way.
+I have a couple of cream blush faves, but for the sake of driving big impact with as few products as possible, I’m going to recommend a multi-stick.

-Multi-sticks are great because you can use it….you guessed it, in multiple ways.
+Multi-sticks are great because you can use it—you guessed it—in multiple ways.
 I love multi-sticks for cheeks and lips but you can also use them on eyes as a shadow too.

-Best blush for gray hair
+Best multi-stick for gray hair

 What makeup is your go-to for gray hair?